All Tomorrows: Reception and legacy

 Originally an obscure work, All Tomorrows slowly gained popularity online following its 2006 publication.
-In a 2021 podcast interview, Kosemen noted that the generation born right after him (Kosemen having been born in 1984) "really embraced" All Tomorrows, which he believes might partially be due to the "myriad disasters" that have happened in the world since then.
+In a 2021 podcast interview, Kösemen noted that the generation born right after him (Kösemen having been born in 1984) "really embraced" All Tomorrows, which he believes might partially be due to the "myriad disasters" that have happened in the world since then.
 The book has received some scholarly attention; in 2020, All Tomorrows was among the works discussed in Jörg Matthias Determann's book Islam, Science Fiction and Extraterrestrial Life, which explores astrobiology and science fiction in the Muslim world.
-Following the upload of an abridged version of the book's story by YouTuber Alt Shift X in June 2021 All Tomorrows saw a particular surge in popularity online during the summer of 2021.
+Following the upload of an abridged version of the book's story by YouTuber Alt Shift X in June 2021, All Tomorrows saw a particular surge in popularity online during the summer of 2021.
 Among other things, there was a surge of internet memes based on the book, primarily on YouTube and Twitter as well as fan art based on the creatures in the book.

-Readers have characterized All Tomorrows as "bizarre", "inexplicable", "interesting" and "fascinating", and as a work incorporating body horror.
+Readers have characterized All Tomorrows as "bizarre", "inexplicable", "interesting", and "fascinating", and as a work incorporating body horror.
 Ivan Farkas of Cracked.com called All Tomorrows "existentially freak-ay" in 2021 and described the artwork as "otherwordly".
 A 2022 article by Andrea Viscusi on the Italian media website Stay Nerd compared All Tomorrows to Man After Man (1990) by Dougal Dixon, also a work tackling future human evolution, but found the depictions in All Tomorrows to be "even more disturbing", yet still possible on an "almost subliminal level" to "recognize as our fellow men".
 In a 2022 article in the lifestyle magazine A Little Bit Human, Allia Luzong considered All Tomorrows to be a "fun exploration of what could be" but also a serious work with serious themes, particularly noting how humanity's social ills are present throughout the narrative.